Skip to main content

 (b) When converting a patient from buprenorphine mono-product to buprenorphine/naloxone combination product;

-(c) In formulations other than tablet or film form for indications approved by the United States food and drug administration;
+(c) In formulations other than tablet or film form for indications approved by the United States food and drug administration; or

-(3) Due to a higher risk of fatal overdose when buprenorphine is prescribed with other opioids, benzodiazepines, sedative hypnotics, carisoprodol, or tramadol, the physician assistant shall only co-prescribe these substances when it is medically necessary.
+(3) Due to a higher risk of fatal overdose when buprenorphine is prescribed with other opioids, benzodiazepines, sedative hypnotics, carisoprodol, gabapentin, or tramadol, the physician assistant shall only co-prescribe these substances when it is medically necessary.

 (4) During the induction phase the physician assistant shall not prescribe a dosage that exceeds the recommendation in the United States food and drug administration approved labeling, except for medically indicated circumstances as documented in the medical record.
 The physician assistant shall see the patient at least once a week during this phase.